elastic/eui/wiki/creating-components-manually.md

 4. Create an `_index.scss` file in this directory that import all of the new component SCSS files you created.
 5. Import the `_index.scss` file into `src/components/index.scss`.

-This makes your styles available to your project and the EUI documentation.
+This makes your styles available to your project and to the [EUI documentation][docs].

 # Creating the React component